 The Best Wings in Prague

 On the other hand, if you’re looking for American food in Žižkov, Barfud (Bar Food) is very popular among the expat community.
 Under American ownership, this restaurant has burgers, wings, cheese fries, and everything you would expect from the American menu, with crisp lagers to top your food choice off.
 With great prices and great quality, Barfud is also on our list of top recommendations.

 Beer and Sausages

-For smaller beer food, or mostly beer, Pivo a parek (translated in English to ‘Beer and Sausage’) and U vystrelenyho oka (the shot-out eye) both have on offer finger foods and endless supplies of beer.
-At Pivo a parek, you’ll find a tasty menu of craft beers alternating on tap or offered in bottle, alongside a choice of smaller finger foods, and they also have a nice garden in back for warmer weather.
-Meanwhile, deeper in Žižkov near Vitkov hill, U vystrelenyho oka has a peaceful outside garden area, often packed during the summer months, and sometimes offering live music and performances inside.
+For smaller beer food, or mostly beer, Pivo a parek (translated in English to ‘Beer and Sausage’) and U Vystrelenyho voka (the shot-out eye) both have on offer finger foods and endless supplies of beer.
+At Pivo a parek, you’ll find a tasty menu of craft beers alternating on tap or offered in a bottle, alongside a choice of smaller finger foods, and they also have a nice garden in back for warmer weather.
+Meanwhile, deeper in Žižkov near Vitkov hill, U Vystrelenyho voka has a peaceful outside garden area, often packed during the summer months, and sometimes offering live music and performances inside.
 Both of these places are definitely worth checking out.

 Great Cocktails and Cozy Atmosphere